marcinwal/funWithFile/README.md

 To run program:
 clone it to your folder
-in the main folder : "ruby ./app/solution.rb"
+in the main folder and type: "ruby ./app/solution.rb"

-Provide two file paths.
+Provide two files paths.

 Find your output file.